Student Mental Health, Wellness and Counseling at PCOM

 Group counseling

 Counseling in groups offers a broad range of insight and support from peers.
-Some groups deal with general concerns and personal growth; others have a more specific focus such as stress, coping and loss.
+Some groups deal with general concerns and personal growth; others have a more specific focus such as test anxiety or coping with a loss..

 Outreach